tsundvoll/master_project/README.md

 # Master project
 This repository contains all the code for my master project, conducted the spring 2020.
+The '/catkin_ws' folder contains the developed system and is the only relevant folder.
+The '/investiagation' folder contains investigations and various other code that was made along the way and is kept for personal reference.

 ## Installation